wix/stylable/site/docs/guides/stylable-component-best-practices.md

 ## Keep browser defaults intact

-Browsers add a default UA stylesheets to provide the HTML with default "style".
+Browsers add a default UA stylesheet to provide the HTML with a default "style".

-It is tempting to "clean up" a `button` default style in the component.
-But, we want our component to "blend" in every context it is used in.
-A button tag in our component should look like other button tags in the context application.
+It is tempting to "clean up" a `button`'s default style in the component.
+But, we want our component to "blend in" in every context it's used.
+A button tag in our component should look like other button tags in the context of the application where it is used.

-As such, when building a component, it is best to set CSS only for behaviors that **must** be overridden in order for the component to function.
+As such, when building a component, it is best to set CSS only for behaviors that **must** be overridden for the component to function.

 ## Keep specificity low